Pupil Premium Spending

 https://educationendowmentfoundation.org.uk/education-evidence/teaching-learningtoolkit/reading-comprehension-strategies

-In school analysis shows that reading ages have increased for students in the reading groups.
+In school analysis shows that reading ages have increased for students in the reading groups, so this provision will continue.

 introduction of a ‘working breakfast’ has been successful in developing good academic habits in our students.
 Although the EEF’s research is focussed at KS 2 students, we have experienced similar successes at KS 3 and 4: